what happens if you put too much cement in concrete

 Making Concrete

-Once the cement and water have been combined, the hydration process will begin.
+The hydration process will begin once the cement and water have been combined.
 Hydration happens when cement is introduced to water.
-Each of the cement particles will form a node that allows them to bond to the particles adjacent.
-This includes other cement particles but, most importantly, the various pieces of aggregate.
+Each cement particle will form a node that allows it to bond to the adjacent particles.
+This includes other cement particles but, most importantly, the various aggregate pieces.

-This is why you must mix it quickly with the aggregate before this bonding occurs and the cement starts to harden.
-Wait too long, and you could be stuck with hardened bags of concrete, though there are still options available to you should this happen.
+This is why you must mix it quickly with the aggregate before this bonding occurs and the cement hardens.
+Wait too long, and you could be stuck with hardened bags of concrete, though options are still available to you should this happen.
+Check out what to do with hardened bags of concrete.

-Mixing is an important part of the process because it allows the cement to get into the spaces in between all the aggregate and bond everything together.
+Mixing is an important part of the process because it allows the cement to get into the spaces between all the aggregates and bonds everything together.

 Once all these parts are combined, the result is concrete.
-However, understanding the efficacy of this concrete requires a look at the disadvantages of excess used in the ratios between the cement, water, and aggregate.
+However, understanding this concrete’s efficacy requires looking at the disadvantages of excess used in the ratios between the cement, water, and aggregate.

 Final Thoughts